 I want to learn to drive the Zamboni.
 Does this cover my work assessment?

 Zamboni drivers must be trained and approved by the Maintenance Committee to become eligible to cover their volunteer assessment hours.
-Drivers who are assigned to a

-regular night during the week will receive volunteer hours credit.
-Drivers will receive .5 volunteer assessment hours for every resurface worked and actual hours if more than a
+Drivers will be responsible to resurface before their assigned ice times.
+Drivers will receive .5 volunteer hours for practice they resurface for.

-single resurface worked.